-This ESSF was subjected to public consultation to key project stakeholders on May 16, 2013 in a public place in Makati City organized by LGUGC.
-The key stakeholders that attended the Public Consultation are: representatives of ECs, Renewable Energy Developers, DOE, NEA, and several commercial private banks likely to invest in the energy sector, World Bank and other civil society groups.
+This ESSF was subjected to public consultation to key project stakeholders on March 3, 2016 at the Fairmont Hotel in Makati City organized by LGUGC.
+The key stakeholders that attended the Public Consultation are: representatives of ECs, Renewable Energy Developer, DOE, NEA, and several commercial private banks likely to invest in the energy sector, World Bank and other civil society groups.
 The documentation of the ESSF public consultation is presented in the Annex.

-Subproject public consultation and participation ensures project acceptability and fosters good community relationship among the community, community leaders and the subproject proponents.
+Subproject public consultation and participation ensures project acceptability and fosters good community relationship between the community, community leaders and the Sub- project proponents.
 Information provided will include: the purpose, nature and scale of the project; and the duration of the proposed activities and of any potential impacts on the community.
 Documentation is the responsibility of the subproject proponent which will provide updates and feedbacks to the community, as needed, on the project activity.
 Public consultation and information dissemination on key aspects of resettlement will be carried out as a continuous activity throughout the planning and implementation phase of the subprojects.